-New and returning students interested in the IDS program are encouraged to contact the IDS Program Coordinator upon acceptance into Lander University.
+New and returning Students interested in the IDS program are encouraged to contact the IDS Program Coordinator upon acceptance into Lander University.
 This will provide a suitable amount of time to develop and obtain approval for a new module in the IDS Program, if necessary.
 It is expected that students will have a reasonably clear idea of what they hope to accomplish through the IDS program at Lander University, for example, a particular career path or exploring a newly developed or developing field of study.

-For students proposing a new module, acceptance into the IDS program is contingent on the approval of the proposed module.
+For Students proposing a new module, should allow time for development and approval by the Department Chairs of the two disciplines that will contribute to the module.
+Acceptance into the IDS program is contingent on the approval of the proposed module by all faculty bodies.
 Students may select from modules already approved.